Khan-Ramsha/experiments-using-maxtext/README.md

 ### About MaxText

 MaxText is Google's high-performance, open-source LLM training framework written in pure Python and JAX.
-It is designed to efficiently train and serve large language models on TPUs and GPUs while providing reference implementations of modern architectures such as Qwen, Llama, Mistral, DeepSeek, and Mixture-of-Experts (MoE) models.
+It leverages XLA compiler to achieve high performance and hardware utilization.

 The experiments consisted of three major tasks: